jorgenschaefer/elpy/docs/ide.rst

    This process will inherit the current virtual env.
 If you want to start a Python interpreter with a different virtual env, you can either kill the existing one, or rename the buffer.

+.. command:: elpy-shell-switch-to-project-shell
+   :kbd: C-c C-z

+   Switch to a Python interpreter buffer with the current project already loaded into sys.path.
+Each project can have their own Python interpreter running.

 .. command:: elpy-shell-send-region-or-buffer
    :kbd: C-c C-c